NetApp/recline/README.md

 ## Installing and importing the library

-You can install the package using the pip utility:
+You can install the package [from pypi](https://pypi.org/project/recline) using the pip utility:

 ```
 pip install recline